|

 Learning who’s who among the girls is almost as hard as distinguishing among the courtyard black cats.
 Most of them have the characteristic dark face and dark stockings of a Himalayan.
 They tend to stay together by preference; a visitor entering the pen is often greeted by the scurrying of little sealpoint shapes.

-Betsy, Cleo, Zoey and Skye have the classic sealpoint markings – with Skye possibly being the oldest of them.
+Betsy, Cleo, Zoey and Skye have the classic sealpoint markings.

 Bailey is both larger and paler – bluepoint rather than sealpoint.
 She seems to prefer to hang out at the back with Basil.
 Myrtle is also bluepoint, but is currently under care for dental problems.
 The other cat missing from the photos is Kali, a very shy calico who is rarely seen.